 - Scrape batter fully into greased loaf pan, gently evening out batter to the edges and corners of pan.
 Bake 1 hour, or until toothpick inserted in center of loaf comes out with a few tender crumbs attached.
 Do not wait until toothpick is completely clean, or your loaf may become over-baked.

-- Let finished loaf cool in pan at room temp overnight or at least until lukewarm.
+- Let finished loaf cool in pan at room temp overnight or until full cooled.
 Gently loosen bread from edges of pan with thin knife, turn it out onto a cutting board, and slice to serve.

 - This recipe is pure and banana-focused, so we kept it simple.
 If you’d like to amp up the flavors with some warm spices, feel free to add 1 tsp cinnamon and 1/4 tsp nutmeg to the dry ingredients.

 - Six whole, medium-sized bananas is equivalent to about 4 cups of mashed bananas.